nabendu82/Addons/README.md

 Allows the user to remove history, passwords, downloads, serviceWorkers.
 You can add this addon to firefox [here](https://addons.mozilla.org/en-US/firefox/addon/delete-everything/) The instruction to create the addon can be found [here](https://medium.com/@nabendu82/creating-firefox-browser-extensions-21-915515c7907f)

+## Search Word Tabs
+Allows the user to search any word across all your open tabs.
+You can add this addon to firefox [here](https://addons.mozilla.org/en-US/firefox/addon/search-word-tabs/) The instruction to create the addon can be found [here](https://medium.com/@nabendu82/creating-firefox-browser-extensions-22-e9cbcc433430)